 A juvenile toxicity study was conducted in rats at doses up to 50 mg/kg/wk (2-times the systemic exposure from a 200 mg/wk clinical dose based on body surface area comparisons).
 Doses ≥ 10 mg/kg/wk were associated with reduced body weight gain in young rats, but had no effect on long bone growth or sexual development.

-KYNAMRO may cause fetal harm.
+KYNAMRO may cause fetal harm [see Use in Specific Populations].
 Females who become pregnant during KYNAMRO therapy should notify their healthcare provider.

 Females of reproductive potential should use effective contraception during KYNAMRO therapy.

 The safety and efficacy of KYNAMRO treatment in patients with known renal impairment or in patients undergoing renal dialysis have not been established.
 Due to the lack of clinical data and KYNAMRO's renal safety profile, KYNAMRO is not recommended in patients with severe renal impairment, clinically significant proteinuria, or on renal dialysis.